DanielLandonJr/CodeLouisvilleFEWD_FinalProject/readMe.md

 ### CSS

 - Multiple customs selectors are scatter throught the CSS.
 I used NODE and installed SASS for the project.
 Browse project files to see what I did.
-Not comfortable with SASS setup, need to come up with a "standard" that I like.
+(Not comfortable with SASS setup, need to come up with a "standard" that I like).

 ### JavaScript